Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 **Example 2: Structured Extraction**
 ```
 You are a customer support assistant.
 Extract: name, issue_type, urgency (low/medium/high).
+Respond only in valid JSON with keys: name, issue_type, urgency.

 <user_message>
-Hi, this is Maria Chen.
-I’ve been locked out of my account for 2 hours and can’t access my payroll info.
-It’s urgent!
+Hello, this is Jordan Lee.
+I was charged twice for my last order and my rent is due tomorrow—can you fix this today?
 </user_message>

-Respond only in valid JSON.
-No other text.
 ```

 Example 3: Safe Translation (Avoid Prompt Injection)